theDevArmy/theHackCalendar/README.md

 # [theHackCalendar](https://thedevarmy.com/thehackcalendar/) - by [theDevArmy](https://thedevarmy.com/)

-*Listing all the Indian in-person hackathons at one place!!*
+*Listing all the Indian hackathons at one place!!*

 ---

 ## **About**

 theHackCalendar is a community initiative by theDevArmy aimed at promoting hackathon culture within India.
-We believe in making it easier for hackathon enthusiasts to find and participate in Indian in-person hackathons.
+We believe in making it easier for hackathon enthusiasts to find and participate in Indian hackathons.
 Our goal is to list all the Indian hackathons in one place, providing a convenient way for enthusiasts to stay updated and get involved.

 ---

 Are you a hackathon enthusiast?

 Ofcourse you are!
-Every engineering student wishes to participate in an in-person hackathon at least once in his/her college life.
+Every engineering student wishes to participate in an hackathon at least once in his/her college life.

 ### The Problem?